goyal-coder/Py-notes/README.md

 # Methods

 all the methods are same as list only remember you cant customize the tuples so you’ll have to store it in a new variable when customizing.

+# Set

+Sets are used to store multiple items in a single variable.

+A set is a collection which is *unordered*, *unchangeable**, and *unindexed*.

+thisset = {"apple", "banana", "cherry"}

+Important thing is these give random indexes while printing and duplicates arent allowed.

+# Methods

+[methods](https://www.w3schools.com/python/python_sets_methods.asp) are kind of different.

+# Dictionaries

+Dictionaries are used to store data values in key:value pairs.

+A dictionary is a collection which is ordered*, changeable and do not allow duplicates.

+Before 3.7nth version dict were unordered.

+# Methods

+a bit of [methods](https://www.w3schools.com/python/python_dictionaries_methods.asp) are different.